PERVEZ-ALAM1234567/My_Portfolio/README.md

 ## Usage
 - Navigate through the sections using the top navigation bar.
 - Click on project or certificate cards to view details in a fullscreen modal.
+You can also access it all.
 - Use the theme toggle button to switch between light and dark modes.
 - Download the resume or contact me via the provided links and form.
 - Print the entire website as a PDF using the "Print Whole Website" button.